-We already have many initiatives established that would contribute to our "reasonable adjustments" if we were to treat Care Experience as a protected characteristic.
-Examples of this are that we guarantee interviews to Care Leavers who meet the minimum requirements for jobs within North Yorkshire Council; there is a section on the application section which enables Care Leavers to identify someone who can support them with their applications and we are able to ringfence Apprenticeship opportunities for Care Leavers.
-The leisure centres offer free access to care leavers and looked after children with their foster carer.
-NYC care leavers are exempt from paying council tax within North Yorkshire
+There are already many initiatives established that would contribute to our "reasonable adjustments" if we were to treat Care Experience as a protected characteristic.
+Examples are that we guarantee interviews to Care Leavers who meet the minimum requirements for jobs within North Yorkshire Council.
+There is a section on the application section which enables Care Leavers to identify someone who can support them with their applications and in previous years we have been able to ringfence Apprenticeship opportunities for Care Leavers.

-Recently, Nicki Watkinson worked with colleagues in Leisure and Tourism to obtain free tickets to shows at Scarborough's Open Air Theatre, in addition to free access to other tourism related activities for children in care, care leavers and foster carers.
+Recently colleagues in Leisure and Tourism have provided free tickets to shows at Scarborough's Open Air Theatre, in addition to free access to other tourism related activities for children in care and care leavers.